Southern Esoteric Buddhism: Legacy

 One of the last monks believed to have received initiation into the traditional Boran lineage in Sri Lanka was a monk named Doratiyāveye Thera, who lived around the turn of the 20th century.

 His life marks one of the last recorded links to the Boran or “ancient” meditation traditions that once thrived in Theravāda monasteries across the region.

 Some contemporary Buddhist movements in Southeast Asia are thought to preserve echoes of this heritage.
-Scholars suggest that elements of Yogāvacara practice have influenced modern Thai traditions such as the Dhammakaya movement.
+Scholars suggest that elements of Yogāvacara practice have influenced modern Thai traditions such as the Dhammakaya Tradition.

-The movement’s mother temple, Wat Paknam Bhasicharoen, and its associated online centers such as the Vijja Meditation Center, continue to promote systematic forms of concentration and visualization practice.

 Throughout the region, temples integrate meditation, ritual, and popular devotional culture.
 Many monasteries engage lay followers through both Dhamma instruction and the sale of sacred items such as amulets, yantra cloth (Pha Yant), and protective tattoos.
 Temples like Wat Bang Phra are known for their sak yant tattoo rituals, while others, such as Wat Tha Sung, are celebrated for their elaborate ceremonies and meditative teachings.

 Outside Asia, the older Samatha methods have also been maintained.
 The Samatha Trust in the UK represents one such organization dedicated to teaching and preserving these early meditative traditions in the West along with the traditional Tai-Khmer knowledge of bijas.